Relative singularity categories I: Auslander resolutions: Classical vs. relative singularity categories for Gorenstein rings

 The assumptions, which we have to verify are: existence of almost split sequences in $\MCM(R)$; $\Hom$-finiteness and idempotent completeness of the stable category $\ul{\MCM}(R)$.
 The last property follows from idempotent completeness of $\MCM(R)$ and the existence of lifts of idempotents from $\ul{\MCM}(R)$ to $\MCM(R)$, which holds since $R$ is complete.
 The first two assertions were shown by M. Auslander.
 Precisely, in our situation $R$-lattices (\confer \cite[Appendix]{Auslander84}) are Cohen--Macaulay, hence $\MCM$--finiteness and \cite[Corollary A.2]{Auslander84} imply that $R$ is an isolated singularity.
 Then the notions of Cohen--Macaulay $R$-modules and $R$-lattices coincide.
 Now, the main theorem in \emph{op.~cit.} completes the proof.

 $[(c) \Rightarrow (b)]$ We claim that this is a consequence of Proposition \ref{C:From-gen-to-class} and Corollary \ref{C:Intrinsic}.
-Indeed, by Proposition \ref{C:From-gen-to-class} the stable category $\ul{\MCM}(R)$ is a quotient of $\Delta_{R}(A)$ and by Corollary \ref{C:Intrinsic} the kernel of the quotient functor $\cd^b_{A/AeA}(\mod-A) \subseteq \Delta_{R}(A)$ has an intrinsic characterization.
+Indeed, by Proposition \ref{C:From-gen-to-class} the stable category $\ul{\MCM}(R)$ is a quotient of $\Delta_{R}(A)$ and by Corollary \ref{C:Intrinsic} the kernel $\cd^b_{A/AeA}(\mod-A) \subseteq \Delta_{R}(A)$ of the quotient functor has an intrinsic characterization.
 Hence, the triangle equivalence in (c) induces an equivalence between the respective quotient categories as in (b).

 We verify the (stronger) assumptions of Corollary \ref{C:Intrinsic}. $\Hom$-finiteness of $\ul{\MCM}(R)$ follows as in the proof of $[(a) \Rightarrow (c)]$ and holds more generally for any (complete) isolated singularity $R$.
-In particular, the algebra $A/AeA$ is finite dimensional.
-The Auslander algebra of $\MCM(R)$ has finite global dimension by \cite[Section 4.2.3.]{Iyama07}. \end{proof}
+In particular, the algebra $A/AeA$ is finite-dimensional.
+The Auslander algebra of $\MCM(R)$ has finite global dimension by \cite[Theorem A.1]{Auslander84}. \end{proof}

 \begin{example} Let $R=\C\llbracket u, v \rrbracket/(uv)$ and $R''=\C\llbracket u, v, w, x \rrbracket/(uv+ wx)$ be the one and three dimensional $A_{1}$--singularities, respectively.
 The latter is also known as the ``conifold''.
 The Auslander--Reiten quivers $\ca(R)$ and $\ca(R'')$ of $\MCM(R)$ respectively $\MCM(R'')$, are known, \confer \cite{Schreyer87} (in particular, \cite[Remark 6.3]{Schreyer87} in dimensions $\geq 3$):